 He is the author of five major books and is currently the recipient of a British Academy Mid-Career Fellowship.
 He is in high demand as a speaker and well known for his engaging wit.

-Please book online.
-Payment may be made online Full terms and conditions may be found on this website.
+Full terms and conditions may be found on the website.